 Withdrawals before the closing date may receive the full fee paid.
 Candidates withdrawing after the closing date may be entitled to a full refund, providing the request is made within 14 days of receipt of the application.
 For withdrawals greater than 14 days, the refund is subject to an admin fee.
 A candidate who withdraws in any other circumstance within 7 working days of an exam date, including non-issue of entry visas or failure to appear for an examination, will not be entitled to any refund of fee.
 Exceptional circumstances will be considered on receipt of written evidence.
 Fees cannot be deferred from one exam to another.

 Documentation for your exam entry and results

 - Results: All candidates will be e-mailed directly with their FFICM examination results with a detailed breakdown of the scores.
-The results will be released before 5pm on Wednesday 9 February 2022.

 - Guidance: Guidance interviews are not provided on failure of the FFICM Final MCQ.